Maya Jasanoff: Early life

-Jasanoff grew up in Ithaca, New York and comes from a family of academics.
+Jasanoff grew up in Ithaca, New York, and comes from a family of academics.
+She is of Eastern European Jewish descent on her father's side and Indian-Bengali descent on her mother's side.
 Her parents, Sheila and Jay Jasanoff, are both Harvard professors, and her brother Alan is a professor at the Massachusetts Institute of Technology.

 She was educated at Harvard College before studying for a master's degree at Cambridge, where she worked with Christopher Bayly.
-She earned her PhD at Yale University with Linda Colley, completing the thesis "French and British imperial collecting in Egypt and India, 1780–1820" (Yale, 2002).
+She earned her PhD at Yale University studying with Linda Colley, completing the thesis French and British imperial collecting in Egypt and India, 1780–1820 in 2002.

 Career

-Prior to joining the faculty at Harvard, Jasanoff was a fellow at the University of Michigan, through its Society of Fellows, after which she taught at the University of Virginia.
+Prior to joining the faculty at Harvard, Jasanoff was a fellow at the University of Michigan Society of Fellows.
+She later taught at the University of Virginia.

-Jasanoff has been announced as chair of the 2021 Booker Prize jury, the other judges being writer and editor Horatia Harrod, actor Natascha McElhone, novelist and professor Chigozie Obioma, and writer and former Archbishop Rowan Williams.
+Jasanoff chaired the 2021 Booker Prize jury; the other judges were writer and editor Horatia Harrod, actor Natascha McElhone, novelist and professor Chigozie Obioma, and writer and former archbishop Rowan Williams.

-In February 2022, Jasanoff was one of 38 Harvard faculty to sign a letter to the Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
+In February 2022, Jasanoff was one of 38 Harvard faculty to sign a letter to the Harvard Crimson defending professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
 After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Jasanoff was one of several signatories to say that she wished to retract her signature.
-In an e-mail, Jasanoff wrote, "I signed the letter without properly considering its impact on students and, obviously, without fuller information.
+In an e-mail, Jasanoff wrote: "I signed the letter without properly considering its impact on students and, obviously, without fuller information.
 This was a serious lapse in judgment and I apologize unreservedly for my mistake."

 Her guest essay in The New York Times on the day of the death of Elizabeth II in which she wrote that the Queen had "helped obscure a bloody history of decolonisation" prompted a backlash on social media, including from the paper's readers.
+She appeared as an interviewed historian in The American Revolution (TV series), a 2025 television documentary miniseries about the American Revolution directed by Ken Burns.